Temporary Protected Status

 Overview

 You can apply for TPS online, or by mail.
-If you are submitting forms I-131 – Application for Travel Document or I-912 – Request for Fee Waiver, you may not be able to apply online and will have to apply by mail.
+If you are submitting forms I-131 – Application for Travel Document or I-912 – Request for Fee Waiver, you may not apply online and have to apply by mail.

-If you need help of a pro bono attorney in filling out TPS forms, contact Lawyers for Good Government or another Legal Aid organization.
+If you need help of a pro bono attorney in filling out TPS forms, contact your closest resettlement agency.

 How to Apply

-Step-by-step guide on how to apply for TPS
+Step-by-step guide on how to apply for TPS.
+The dates in the video are not current.

 To apply for TPS, for each family member who is a Ukrainian citizen: